 I put each dash cam through several days’ and nights’ worth of driving, recording video and judging the image quality.
 All the dash cams I’ve reviewed in the last couple of years take good daytime video.
 However, night video is often plagued by murky shadows and headlight flare.
 That said, quality is improving rapidly with the introduction of new sensors.
 Take a close look at the night shots in each review.

-Note that the one thing I can’t relate to you is longevity, as my testing occurs over a relatively short amount of time.
-Please check user reviews on various sights and pay attention to the warranty.
+Note that the one thing I can’t relate to you is the longevity of any dash cam, as my testing occurs over a relatively short amount of time.
+Please check user reviews on various sites and pay attention to the warranty.

 Do I really need a dash cam?

 The use of dash cams in consumer vehicles is a relatively recent trend, and people have been driving just fine without them for a long time.
 However, while it might not be necessary, there are legitimate benefits to using a dash cam in your car.